In-A-Gadda-Da-Vida

-"In-A-Gadda-Da-Vida" (derived from "In the Garden of Eden") is a song recorded by Iron Butterfly, written by bandmember Doug Ingle and released on their 1968 album of the same name.
+"In-A-Gadda-Da-Vida" (derived from "In the Garden of Eden") is a song recorded by Iron Butterfly, written by band member Doug Ingle and released on their 1968 album of the same name.

 At slightly over 17 minutes, it occupies the entire second side of the album.
-The lyrics, a love song from the biblical Adam to his mate Eve, are simple and are heard only at the beginning and the end.
 The middle of the song features a two-and-a-half-minute Ron Bushy drum solo.

-"In-A-Gadda-Da-Vida" was Iron Butterfly's only song to reach the top 40, reaching number 30, while the album itself reached number four on the album chart and sold over 30 million copies.
+A 2-minute-52-second 45-rpm version of "In-A-Gadda-Da-Vida" was Iron Butterfly's only song to reach the top 40, reaching number 30, while the album itself reached number four on the album chart and has sold over 30 million copies.
 An 8-minute-20-second edit of the song was included in the soundtrack to the 1986 film Manhunter.
 In 2009, it was named the 24th-greatest hard rock song of all time by VH1.
-It is also often regarded as an influence on heavy metal music and one of the firsts of the genre.
+It is also often regarded as an influence on heavy metal music and one of the first recordings of the genre.

 Background

 Though it was not recorded until their second album, "In-A-Gadda-Da-Vida" was written during Iron Butterfly's early days.
 According to drummer Ron Bushy, organist-vocalist Doug Ingle wrote the song one evening while drinking an entire gallon of Red Mountain wine.
 When the inebriated Ingle then played the song for Bushy, who wrote down the lyrics for him, he was slurring his words so badly that what was supposed to be "in the Garden of Eden" was interpreted by Bushy as "In-A-Gadda-Da-Vida".

-Even though nearly all of Iron Butterfly's songs were quite structured, the idea of turning the minute-and-a-half-long ballad into an extended jam emerged very early; Jeff Beck claims that when he saw Iron Butterfly perform at the Galaxy Club on Sunset Boulevard in Los Angeles in April 1967, half a year before the band recorded their first album, their entire second set consisted of a 35-minute-long version of "In-A-Gadda-Da-Vida".
+Even though nearly all of Iron Butterfly's songs were quite structured, the idea of turning the minute-and-a-half-long ballad into an extended jam emerged very early on.
+Jeff Beck claims that when he saw Iron Butterfly perform at the Galaxy Club on Sunset Boulevard in Los Angeles in April 1967, half a year before the band recorded their first album, their entire second set consisted of a 35-minute-long version of "In-A-Gadda-Da-Vida".
 The track was recorded at Ultrasonic Studios in Hempstead, Long Island, New York.

+Musical references

+The song contains a musical quotation of the Christmas hymn "God Rest Ye Merry Gentlemen", included by Ingle because he "wanted to touch the spiritual".
+The song's structure and drum solo refer to the Congolese Christian Missa Luba, which Erik Brann introduced to the group.